Twisted (co)homology of non-orientable Weyl semimetals: Extensions

 The non-orientable Brillouin zones induced by all of the above space group symmetries naturally obey the same mod 2 charge cancellation theorem as seen on $\KS$, as can be seen from similar features of the exact sequences: the final group of total charge is $\ZZ_2$ in each case, and the second group of semimetal invariants has a factor of $\ZZ^k$ rather than $\ZZ^{k-1}$ relating to Weyl point charges.

 The difference between the various space groups instead manifests itself via the group of insulating invariants, reflecting the fact that the reduced Brillouin zones have fundamentally different topologies under each symmetry.
-As the main focus in this work is on qualitative semimetallic topology, providing explicit expressions for these insulating topological invariants is beyond the current scope.
-It should be stressed, though, that physical intuition on these invariants can be drawn from arguments related to twisted homology groups and twisted Dirac strings, similarly to the procedure illustrated in Fig.~\ref{fig:K2S1_invariants}.
+The appearance of a $\ZZ_4$ insulating invariant here is especially remarkable, though it should be noted that a $\ZZ_4$ factor also appears more implicitly for this system in Ref.~\cite{Shiozaki2022}, which provides a more technical treatment of the 230 space group symmetries in terms of spectral sequences in K-theory.
+While it is beyond the scope of this work to supply explicit integral expressions for the invariants found here, physical intuition can be drawn from arguments related to twisted homology groups and twisted Dirac strings, similarly to the procedure illustrated in Fig.~\ref{fig:K2S1_invariants}.
+Such an argument is provided in Fig.~\ref{fig:Z4_invariant} for the $\ZZ_4$ invariant of the $Pna2_1$ system; in particular, creating and annihilating Weyl nodes along the loops shown in this figure induces non-trivial $\ZZ_4$ topology.

-Finally, a more technical treatment of these symmetries in terms of spectral sequences in K-theory is provided in Ref.~\cite{Shiozaki2022}, in the context of the complete set of 230 space groups.